steveydevey/juniper-config-melter/README.md

 ### 📤 File Upload
 - Drag-and-drop or click to upload Juniper configuration files
+- **Auto-Load Sample**: One-click loading of the included sample configuration
 - Supports .conf and .txt file formats
 - Real-time processing with progress indicators
 - Automatic parsing and diagram generation